-Featuring Moriori rakau momori (or tree carvings) this ten minute bush walk through mature kopi forest is a must for every visitor and is located only 6 km from Kaiangaroa.
+Featuring Moriori rakau momori (or tree carvings,) this ten minute bush walk through mature kopi forest is a must for every visitor and is located only 6 km from Kaingaroa Village.

 Hapupu-J.M.Barker National Historic Reserve is one of only two New Zealand historic reserves and features Rakau momori carved into the trunks of many mature kopi trees.

-Visitors must gain permission to use their photographs of the tree carvings for public or commercial purposes.
+Visitors must get permission to use their photographs of the tree carvings for public or commercial purposes.
 Contact; Hokotehi Moriori Trust 03 3050 450.

 Highlights: Moriori rakau momori (or tree carvings)

-The Nikau Bush conservation area consists of 19 ha of lowland regenerating broadleaved forest.
+The Nikau Bush conservation area consists of 19 hectares of lowland, regenerating broadleaved forest.

-This peaceful track has a nikau palm canopy and regenerating bush that open into forest glades.
+This peaceful track has a nikau palm canopy and regenerating bush that opens into forest glades.
 In December and January the nikau palm is in bloom.